naturalprogrammer/spring-lemon/README.md

 1. How to do _Captcha validation_.
 1. How to properly organize _application properties_.
 1. How to use _PATCH_ and _JsonPatch_ to handle partial updates correctly.
+1. How to do all the above reactively, using WebFlux and WebFlux security.

 Coding all the above effectively needs in-depth knowledge of Spring.
 It also takes a lot of development time and effort, and needs to be properly maintained as new versions of Spring modules come out.